MarvinLavechin/daem/examples/README.md

 # Usage examples

-*Note:* Make sure your working directory is `\daem` and the environment is activated before running the examples:
+*Note:* Make sure your working directory is `/daem` and the environment is activated before running the examples:
 ```bash
 source activate daem
 ```